Warlocks who enter the service of the Undead Patron in D&D 5e have made their pact with death itself.

 You’ll be using your Form of Dread a lot so get creative with new ways to terrify your enemies!
 (Probably your allies too, if we’re being honest…)

 Your patron’s undead power flows through you and removes your need to eat, drink, or breathe.

 You’ll still need to sleep, but that can be overcome if you take the Aspect of the Moon Invocation available to Warlocks who take the Pact of the Tome.

-This is pretty similar to the feature that Undying Warlocks get at level 10, but you get it sooner and it’s actually even better thanks to the second part of the Grave Touched feature!
+This is pretty similar to the feature that Undying Warlocks get at level 10, but you get it sooner.
+In fact, it’s actually even better thanks to the second part of the Grave Touched feature!